-We are inviting you to comment on the proposals during the 21-day period of public consultation which will run from Wednesday 24 March 2021 until midnight on Tuesday 13 April 2021.
+We invited you to comment on the proposals during the 21-day period of public consultation which ran from Wednesday 24 March 2021 until midnight on Tuesday 13 April 2021.

 Updates for the community regarding the project and any anticipated construction details will be posted here.

 The border control post would be located on land at Parc Cybi, Holyhead.
 The site lies to the south-east of the Roadking Truckstop off the existing service road used by a number of HGVs.
 The site provides convenient transport links with nearby access to/from the Port of Holyhead and the A55 linking with mainland Wales.

 An information booklet containing additional information about the proposals was sent to residents on 24 March.
 This booklet can be downloaded here

 A letter outlining Welsh Government’s plans for a Border Control Post was sent to residents on 24 March.
 This letter can be downloaded here

 The Welsh Government is progressing plans for the use of land it owns at Parc Cybi, known as Plot 9, Holyhead as a border control post.
 Part of the site has already been developed using a temporary permission under Permitted Development Rights to facilitate an emergency HGV stacking facility required as a result of the end of transition period.

 At Holyhead inspections would be required on goods such as animals, plants and products of animal origin entering Wales from the Republic of Ireland.
 These checks are the responsibility of the Welsh Government.
 There is currently insufficient space within the port to process the future checks required.